pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 ### Create a database resource

 Create a PostgreSQL database in which to install Pega Platform.
 PKS deployments require you to install in an SQL database.
-When you are finished, you will need to obtain the database name and the server which you are creating in this procedure so you can customize your “pega” helm chart with this information.
+When you are finished, you will need to obtain the database name and the server which you are creating in this procedure so you can customize your “pega” Helm chart with this information.

+To create a database resource using Google Cloud Platform:

 1. Use a browser to log onto <https://cloud.google.com/> and navigate to your **Console** in the upper right corner.